 The remainder of this section will provide the Commission reasons in relation to its assessment.
-In addition, the Commission has explained the rationale for differences between the draft Rule and the original Rule put forward by the Rule change proponent.
+In addition, the Commission has explained the rationale for differences between the Rule and the original Rule put forward by the Rule change proponent.

-5.1 National Electricity Objective
+4.1 National Electricity Objective

-As noted in section 3 above, the NEO is concerned with the promotion of economic efficiency, good regulatory practice, safety, security and reliability in relation to the power system and electricity supply.
-In the Commission's view, the draft Rule will not have any direct impact on the physical operation of the power system, including system and supply security and safety.
+The NEO is concerned with the promotion of economic efficiency, good regulatory practice, safety, security and reliability in relation to the power system and electricity supply.19 In the Commission's view, the Rule will not have any direct impact on the physical operation of the power system, including system and supply security and safety.